gak/pycallgraph/README.rst

 Project Abandoned
 #################

 Many apologies.
-I've stopped maintaining this project due to personal time constraints.
+I've stopped maintaining this project due to personal time constraints. `Blog post <https://geraldkaszuba.com/retiring-projects/>`_ with more information.

-I'm happy to forward users to any new forks.
+I'm happy to forward users to any new forks, or to discuss PyPI ownership.

 Python Call Graph
 #################